um-grex/grex-docs/content/english/specific-soft/matlab.md

 mcc -R -nodisplay -R -singleCompThread -m -v -w enable -d ../deploy mycode.m
 {{< /highlight >}}

-Note the option __-singleCompThread__ has been included in order to limit the executable to just one computational thread.
+Note the option __-singleCompThread__ has been included to limit the executable to just one computational thread.

 In the deploy directory, an executable __mycode__ will be created along with a script __run_mycode.sh__.
 These two files should be copied to the target machine where the code is going to be run as a batch job.